Canton–Plymouth Mettetal Airport: Facilities and aircraft

 Canton–Plymouth Mettetal Airport covers an area of 63 acre at an elevation of 696 feet (212 m) above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 2,303 by 75 feet (702 x 23 m).
 No commercial airline service is available, although many small flight schools are based there.
 Due to the short runway length, touch and go operations, commonly used in flight training, are prohibited.

 For the 12-month period ending December 31, 2020, the airport had 13,870 general aviation aircraft operations, an average of 38 per day.
 For the same time period, there were 78 aircraft based at the field: 72 single-engine and 3 multi-engine airplanes as well as 3 helicopters.

 In late 2015, the airport was damaged by a sudden, unforecasted tornado.

 The airport has several hangars for aircraft storage.
 In early 2022, a new helicopter-focused hangar opened that doubled available hangar space.

-The airport has an FBO, which offers fuel as well as aircraft parking.
+The airport has a fixed-base operator, which offers fuel as well as aircraft parking.